-GIP and its affiliates control the Company and have the ability to designate a majority of the members of Clearway, Inc.'s Board.
+GIP and its affiliates control the Company and have the ability to designate a majority of the members of the Company's Board.

-Due to GIP's approximate 54.95% combined voting power in Clearway, Inc., the ability of other holders of Clearway, Inc.'s Class A and Class C common stock to exercise control over the corporate governance of the Company is limited.
-GIP and its affiliates have a substantial influence on Clearway, Inc.'s affairs and its voting power constitutes a large percentage of any quorum of Clearway, Inc.'s stockholders voting on any matter requiring the approval of Clearway, Inc.'s stockholders.
-GIP and its affiliates may hold certain interests that are different from those of the Company or other holders of Clearway, Inc.'s Class A and Class C common stock and there is no assurance that GIP and its affiliates will exercise its control over the Company in a manner that is consistent with the Company's interests or those of the holders of Clearway, Inc.'s Class A and Class C common stock.
+Due to GIP's approximate 54.95% combined voting power in the Company, the ability of other holders of the Company's Class A and Class C common stock to exercise control over the corporate governance of the Company is limited.
+GIP and its affiliates have a substantial influence on the Company's affairs and its voting power constitutes a large percentage of any quorum of the Company's stockholders voting on any matter requiring the approval of the Company's stockholders.
+GIP and its affiliates may hold certain interests that are different from those of the Company or other holders of the Company's Class A and Class C common stock and there is no assurance that GIP and its affiliates will exercise its control over the Company in a manner that is consistent with the Company's interests or those of the holders of the Company's Class A and Class C common stock.